How to Adopt in Manitoba: A Clear Path Through a Complex System

 The supervising agency applies to the Court of King's Bench (Family Division) for an Order of Adoption on your behalf.
 The forms required include the Notice of Application (AA-15), the required consents, and the post-placement report.
 The hearing itself is typically brief and, in uncontested cases, celebratory — many families bring the child to court for this moment.

 Once the order is granted, submit it to Manitoba Vital Statistics.
-A substituted birth registration will be prepared, and you can obtain a new birth certificate for your child.
+A substituted birth registration will be prepared, which you use to obtain a new birth certificate for your child.

 The Manitoba Adoption Process Guide walks through each of these eight steps in detail, including the specific forms, the realistic timelines for each stage, and the things the official government websites do not explain — like how to prevent a background check backlog from delaying your home study, and what the SAFE assessment actually asks.